Semantically Reflected Programs: Discussion

 \subsubsection{Semantic Lifting of JVM}

-In contrast to the \SMOL-based applications above, the Java semantic debugger (\textsf{sjdb}) of Hauber~\cite{tubiblio134113} targets the semantic lifting of the Java Virtual Machine (JVM).
-Applying semantic lifting to mainstream language introduces additional challenges because the runtime state is not directly available or formalized.
+In contrast to the \SMOL-based applications above, the Java semantic debugger (\textsf{sjdb}) of Hauber~\cite{tubiblio134113} implements the semantic lifting of the Java Virtual Machine (JVM).
+It does not use \SMOL, but implements semantic lifting to a mainstream language.
+Using such a language introduces additional challenges because the runtime state is not directly available or formalized.
 Thus, \textsf{sjdb} uses the debugging interface of JVM as the basis for semantic lifting --- the lifting does not serialize the runtime state directly, but only the information exposed over this interface.

 The \textsf{sjdb} tool consists of two parts.
 The \textsf{jvm2owl} library that is used for semantic lifting, and \textsf{sjdb} itself, which implements a debugger tool with breakpoints and a SPARQL interface to examine the state.
 Here, the breakpoints can also be semantic: execution is only halted if a certain query returns a non-empty set.
 The \textsf{sjdb} tool does not support semantic reflection, as it does not extend Java.
 For this reason, the programmer cannot control lifting without changing the code of \textsf{jvm2owl} and exclude certain parts of the language.